Under a Cloud of Suspicion

 There’s no doubt that the cloud has changed the way SMBs do business.
 But traditionally, businesses viewed cloud storage with scepticism, and with good reason.

-• Data sovereignty, for example, used to be a major issue, with organisations rightly questioning whether their data stored on a server outside of their home country would be subject to a different set of laws.
+• Data sovereignty, for example, used to be a major issue, with organizations rightly questioning whether their data stored on a server outside of their home country would be subject to a different set of laws.

 • Compliance was yet another issue in that it was difficult to trust a third party to make you compliant when it’s you that takes the rap for any non-compliance.